projectsesame/sesame/site/content/docs/v1.14.2/config/request-routing.md

 ## Session Affinity

 Session affinity, also known as _sticky sessions_, is a load balancing strategy whereby a sequence of requests from a single client are consistently routed to the same application backend.
-Contour supports session affinity on a per route basis with `loadBalancerPolicy` `strategy: Cookie`.
+Sesame supports session affinity on a per route basis with `loadBalancerPolicy` `strategy: Cookie`.

 ```yaml
 # httpproxy-sticky-sessions.yaml